Treat a Shoulder Cuff Tear with Total Shoulder Replacement

 After you return home from surgery, the main aspects of your recovery process will be pain control with medication and physical therapy to help you regain strength and mobility in your shoulder.
 Rehabilitation will help prevent stiffness in your joint and help restore a healthy range of motion.
 A full recovery from total shoulder replacement may take several months.

-Susquehanna Health is a leader in orthopedic care, providing total shoulder replacement in Williamsport and Wellsboro, PA.
+UPMC is a leader in orthopaedic care, providing total shoulder replacement in Williamsport and Wellsboro, PA.